OpenTranslationBible/open-bible/en-GB/43.John/md/john-05.md

 ## John 5:38

-nor does his word dwell in you, for you do not believe the one he sent.
+nor does his word remain in you, as you do not believe the one he sent.

 ## John 5:39

-You study the Scriptures diligently because you think that in them you have eternal life.
+You diligently study the Scriptures because you think that in them you have eternal life.
 These are the very Scriptures that testify about me,

 ## John 5:40